-- (a) Whose picture represents the front view of the bus? - (b) Whose picture represents the top view? - (c) Whose picture represents the side view?
+- (a) Whose picture represents the front view of the bus? - (b) Whose picture represents the top view of the bus? - (c) Whose picture represents the side view of the bus?

 1. Go into your kitchen and find out how the following objects look from top.